naikok/prueba/README.md

   PersistenService package includes a DataManager class for reading the datasource, I have choosen json format by default, however tomorrow we could be using a different datasource such as csv file, database ...

-  In order to have more flexibility we have included here an interface and we can use in future a FactoryManagerDataSource as     long as the class the new class created includes the interfae IDataManager
+  In order to have more flexibility we have included here an interface and we can use in future a FactoryManagerDataSource as long as the the new class created includes the interface IDataManager

 3) In order to check the api go to the src folder included on the project and index will be executed as main command line.